SolaceProducts/pubsubplus-connector-spark/README.md

 ## Using Intellij IDEA

-Import the project into IntelliJ IDEA and all the maven commands are enabled.
+Import the project into IntelliJ IDEA and all the maven commands are enabled automatically.
 Refer Build the connector section for next steps

 # Authors